-Rear Adm.
-Dean Peters, a native of Louisville, Kentucky, graduated from the U.S. Naval Academy in 1985.
-Peters has earned post-graduate degrees in aeronautical engineering and telecommunications and is a graduate of the U.S. Naval Test Pilot School, Class 102.
+Vice Adm.
+Dean Peters is a native of Louisville, Kentucky.
+He's a 1985 graduate of the U.S. Naval Academy.
+Peters has earned post-graduate degrees in Aeronautical Engineering and Telecommunications and is a graduate of the U.S. Naval Test Pilot School, Class 102.

 After earning his wings as a naval aviator in 1986, he flew the SH-2F Seasprite in support of multiple detachments deployed to the North Atlantic, Persian Gulf and Gulf of Mexico, completing anti-submarine warfare, surface warfare and counter-narcotics operations embarked on four different ship classes.
 He served as detachment officer-in-charge aboard USS Thomas C. Hart (FF 1092).

-As commanding officer of Air Test and Evaluation Squadron (HX) 21, the squadron accomplished more than 11,000 flight test hours and was the 2006 recipient of the Chief of Naval Operations (CNO) Safety Award.
+As commanding officer of Air Test and Evaluation Squadron (HX) 21, the squadron accomplished over 11,000 flight test hours and was the 2006 recipient of the CNO Safety Award.

 He has more than 3,800 flight hours in fixed wing and rotary wing aircraft.